 Traditional types of commercial real estate are typically multi-tenant properties such as office buildings, shopping malls, hotels, or apartments, which involve many more considerations for investors, such as shorter lease terms, unknown future expenses, and frictional costs of marketing and leasing space, to list a few.
 Multi-tenant property owners are responsible for paying property taxes and insurance, as well as maintaining and managing the property, including all common areas and non-revenue generating areas—adding substantial drag and uncertainty to future returns.

 What are Net Lease REITs?

 Net Lease REITs are real estate investment trusts which own portfolios of properties comprised primarily of properties leased to single tenants under net leases.
 The main difference between the Net Lease Sector and other real estate sectors is that REITs in the Net Lease Sector are defined and grouped by the lease type, rather than by property type (e.g., industrial, office, retail).

 Net Lease is one of the fastest growing REIT sectors in the market.
 More and more companies are choosing to lease rather than own the properties that are integral to their businesses and operations.
 At the end of 2008, there were eleven REITs focused primarily on Net Lease real estate with gross assets of $19 billion.
 Eleven years later, there are twenty-three Net Lease REITs with gross assets of over $150 billion–more than 7 times larger than ten years earlier.
 These companies own more than 23,000 properties across all 50 states which are leased to tenants operating in a variety of industries.
-In 2018 alone, the group expanded their portfolios by a collective $9.4 billion in new assets.
+Over the last twelve months ending September 2019, the group expanded their portfolios by a collective $7.3 billion in new assets.

 Sector Gross Assets